Afreshbird/SIBA/README.md

 # The Source Image is the Best Attention for Infrared and Visible Image Fusion

+#### We sincerely thank the reviewers, AC and AC triplet of this paper, for their responsibility, dedication, professionalism, and recognition.
+Meanwhile, we would like to express our gratitude to all the reviewers and ACs.
+Together, you have created a favorable academic environment, which will enable us to go further.

+---

 <!-- [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Python Version](https://img.shields.io/badge/Python-3.8%2B-blue)]()
 [![PyTorch Version](https://img.shields.io/badge/PyTorch-1.12%2B-orange)]() -->